misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 Query mapping scenarios
 -------------------------

-To obtain an Apache Cayenne Expression object, several mapping scenarios are provided, plus plugin developer is free to implement his own one.
+To perform queries on the actual database, the incoming VAMDC-TAP query needs to be adapted to the database structure.
+In the case of Apache Cayenne, *org.apache.cayenne.exp*.**Expression** object needs to be constructed, representing the query logic relative to the database primary table.

+In this chapter the way to construct the query expressions from the incoming query is described.

-Mapping of logic tree
+Mapping of the LogicTree
 +++++++++++++++++++++++++

-Mapping of logic tree nodes is always trivial and is one-to-one with Cayenne Expression.andExp(), Expression.orExp(), Expression.notExp(), see the Cayenne Javadoc [CAYJAVADOC]_
+Mapping of the LogicTree nodes is simple with one-to-one mapping of **AND**, **OR** and **NOT** operators to Cayenne Expression.andExp(), Expression.orExp(), Expression.notExp(), see the Cayenne Javadoc [CAYJAVADOC]_.

 Usable example of such mapper is provided in *org.vamdc.tapservice.query.QueryMapper* class (vamdctap-querymapper library), that is bundled both with the TAPValidator and the node software.